 Speaking of replacing things, let’s talk about oil next.

-Change Your Oil, & Change It Often
+Change Your Oil and Change It Often

-As such, most mower manufacturers recommend that oil be changed every 20 to 50 hours, although this can vary depending on a variety of factors.
+As such, most mower manufacturers recommend that oil is changed every 20 to 50 hours, although this can vary depending on a variety of factors.
 As such, we’d recommend checking your owner’s manual to learn how often your oil should be replaced, the type of oil you should use, and any other important precautions.

 “Great,” you might be thinking to yourself.
 “These are some awesome tips for gas mowers.
 But what if I have an electric lawn mower?”